Points2Sound: From mono to binaural audio using 3D point cloud scenes: Introduction

 The main contributions of this work are the following: \begin{itemize}

-\item Unlike previous methods, we tackle visually-informed spatial audio generation directly in the waveform domain.
-Our proposed multi-modal neural network outperforms a recent spectrogram-based model for binaural audio synthesis.
+\item We introduce the use of 3D point clouds to condition audio signals.
+By using 3D visual information and 3D sparse convolutions, the neural network can learn the correspondence between audio characteristics (e.g. spatial cues or timbre) and 3D structures found in local regions of the 3D space — a correspondence relevant for binaural audio synthesis.

-\item To our knowledge we are the first to use 3D point clouds to condition audio signals.
-By using 3D visual information and 3D sparse convolutions, the neural network can learn the correspondence between audio characteristics, like spatial cues or timbre, and 3D structures found in local regions of the 3D space, which is relevant for binaural audio synthesis.
+\item We tackle visually-informed binaural audio generation directly in the waveform domain, thereby optimizing our model in an end-to-end fashion and allowing it to learn audio features that are not limited by a fixed resolution of a spectrogram representation.

-\item We evaluate how 3D point cloud attributes, i.e. depth or rgb-depth, and different loss functions affect binaural audio synthesis performance for different number of sound sources present in the scene.
+\item We evaluate how 3D point cloud attributes, i.e. depth or rgb-depth, several types of mono mixture signals, the effect of the room, and different learning objectives affect binaural audio synthesis performance for different numbers of sound sources in the scene.

-\item We provide the dataset of the captured 3D-video point clouds, videos with listening examples, and the source code for reproducibility purposes\footnote{\url{https://github.com/francesclluis/points2sound}}.
+\item We provide a dataset of the captured 3D-video point clouds, videos with listening examples, and the source code for reproducibility purposes\footnote{https://github.com/francesclluis/points2sound}.

 \end{itemize}